alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/object_detection.md

 cmake ../ -DUSE_CASE_BUILD=object_detection
 ```

-To configure a build that can be debugged using Arm DS specify the build type as `Debug` and then use the `Arm Compiler`
+To configure a build that can be debugged using Arm DS, we specify the build type as `Debug` and use the `Arm Compiler`
 toolchain file:

 ```commandline